 Gerald’s Game is a film directed by Mike Flanagan (also the director of Oculus).
 It’s based on Stephen King’s book by the same name.
 Gerald’s Game’s cast includes Carla Gugino, Bruce Greenwood, and Carel Struycken.
 The plot is centered on Gerald and his wife, Jessie, who plan a weekend in a remote lake house to spice up their sex lives.
 Gerald firstly gets a refusal for his handcuff idea, and secondly, gets a heart attack and dies, leaving a cuffed Jessie to figure her way out.
 The film is an interesting take on a sole-survivor and her struggles to make it out alive.
 Do give it a watch if you haven’t before reading further.
 Along with other plot-points, here’s Gerald’s Game ending explained.
 Spoilers ahead!

 Did Jessie kill Gerald?

 No. While it might appear that Jessie’s throwing Gerald off the bed caused his skull to crack and bleed, it is not the reason for his death.
-As mentioned at the end of the film, the death was due to the heart attack.
+As mentioned at the end of Gerald’s Game, the death was due to the heart attack.